devsampras/devsampras/README.md

 - 💬 Ask me about C#, VB.NET, Windows Forms, ASP.NET, MVC, BLAZOR and some other things that I don't remember😅
 - 📫 How to reach me: https://twitter.com/DevSampras <Tag me or send a DM>
 <!--- ⚡ Fun fact: ...-->

+  ### 🔴If you are a Java developer don't abandon this repo, abandon Java